nhoffman/dada2-nf/FAQ.md

 ## AWS Batch

-AWS Batch is a way to execute Docker Containers using AWS ECS instances on-demand.
-A simple AWS Batch environment consists of a Compute Environment, a Job Queue, a Job Definition and a Job.
-Simply, a Compute Environment manages EC2/SPOT instances, the Job Definition is a registered Docker Container, a Job request is some defined work to be done using a Job Definition (Docker Container) and a Job Queue acts a gateway between Job requests and the Compute Environment.
+AWS Batch is a system for executing Docker Containers inside AWS ECS instances.
+A simple AWS Batch system consists of a Compute Environment, a Job Queue, a Job Definition and a Job.
+Simply, a Compute Environment manages EC2/SPOT instances, the Job Definition is a registered Docker Container, a Job request is some defined work to be done using that Job Definition (Docker Container) and a Job Queue is the gateway between Job requests and the Compute Environment.

 https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html